First and second battles of El Teb: Monday, 4 February 1884

 The port of Suakin, on the Red Sea, could be supplied by ship and still held out.
 But further inland, the towns of Tokar and Sinkat were completely cut off.
 In February 1884, a 3,000 strong force was dispatched from Suez to Suakin to relieve the beleaguered garrisons.
 The command of this force was entrusted to Baker Pasha accompanied by other European officers.
 From the start the expedition was beset with problems.
 The greater part of the infantry was formed from Egyptian Gendarmerie Battalions who had enrolled on the condition they would serve only for civil service in Egypt.
 On the news they were being sent to Sudan, many of them deserted, and the others grew dispirited and mutinous.

 On Sunday, 3 February, Baker moved his force by ship from Suakin to Trinkitat, on the coast near Tokar.
 He set up a camp on the beach, and set off the next day.
 The Egyptians, who were not used to marching in formation, advanced in a confused mass.
 At the halting place of El Teb, on the road to Tokar they were attacked by a Mahdist force 1,000 strong.
 Despite their superiority in numbers and weaponry, the troops became panic-stricken, and fled after firing a single volley.
 The Mahdists caught up with them and inflicted huge losses, killing all the European officers who tried to resist.
 Baker, unable to rally his men, retreated to the camp with the few survivors and managed to protect it from the Mahdists.
 Of a force of 3,500, barely 700 returned.

 After returning to Suakin, Baker tried to organize the defence of the city, but the Egyptian troops had grown distrustful of the British officers, and refused to obey.
 This defeat sealed the fate of the garrisons: the Sinkat garrison sallied out to try to reach Suakin on foot; they were massacred.
 The Tokar garrison surrendered without a fight.

 Friday, 29 February 1884

 In Britain, Baker's defeat incensed the imperialist faction, represented by Lord Wolseley, who demanded the intervention of British troops.
-Reluctantly, the British government agreed and several units returning from India were diverted to Suakin.
+Reluctantly, the British government agreed and several units - Royal Irish Fusiliers on their way returning from India, 3 battalions from the Army of Occupation in Egypt, York and Lancaster Regiment from Aden and a battalion of Marines - were sent to Suakin.